Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 ##### Stage 5 - Ceph HAproxy Configuration

 This ansible play updates CEPH haproxy configuration with latest information after performing CEPH zoning and also updates ceph.conf on all storage nodes with latest configuration.

-### Deploying helm charts for Rack Resiliency Service (RRS)

-The RRS (Rack Resiliency Service) Helm chart includes both the RRS and the RMS (Resiliency Monitoring Service).
-The chart will be deployed automatically during the CSM install or upgrade process, provided that RR is enabled.
-Otherwise, the chart will not be deployed.